by MU Instructional Designers

 - Describe the level of detail you expect in student posts and replies.

 - Clearly articulate when audio/video posts/replies are permitted.

-- Set expectations regarding outside sources and/or collaboration (academic integrity).
+- Set expectations regarding outside sources, artificial intelligence tools, and/or collaboration (academic integrity).

 Provide options for feedback.